Sauk County Court Records

 - Enter a party's last name or business name, or type in a known case number.

-- Select “Sauk” from the county dropdown to narrow results.
+- Select Sauk from the county dropdown to narrow your results.

 - Review the case details, including filings, scheduled hearings, and dispositions.

-This service is free to use and available around the clock.
+This service is free and available around the clock.
 It covers civil, criminal, family, traffic, forfeiture, and small claims cases filed in the circuit court.
-Note that WCCA does not provide imaged copies of documents — only case index information and docket entries.
+Keep in mind that WCCA shows case index information and docket entries only — it does not provide imaged copies of actual documents.

 Requesting Records from the Clerk of Courts

-For copies of actual court documents, you will need to contact the Sauk County Clerk of Courts Office:
+If you need copies of actual court documents, contact the Sauk County Clerk of Courts Office directly:

 Sauk County Clerk of Courts